PeredurOmega/GradleNodePlugin/README.md

     packageManager.set(PackageManager.NPM)
 }

-val serviceProvider = project.gradle.sharedServices.registrations.getByName(NodeService.NAME) as NodeService

 val task = tasks.register<NodeScriptTask>("gradleTaskName", "nodeCommand")
 task.configure {
     // Ensure dependencies are installed before running the task requiresDependencyInstall() // requiresDevDependencyInstall() can be used to only install dev dependencies

-    // Assign a group to the task
+    // Config the task with the default config from the project extension setDefaultConfig(project)
-    group = "scripts"

-    // Ensure that the process is properly destroyed when gradle is stopped getNodeService().set(serviceProvider)
-    usesService(serviceProvider)
 }
 ```